 Mining in Ethiopia is governed by an independent legal regime.
-Investment and income tax proclamation does not apply to mining activities.
+Investment laws do not apply to mining activities.
 Since the last decade, several amendments and re-enactments were made to the mining law, driven by the growing demand for metallic and industrial minerals and the need to create highly competitive legal frameworks for mining investment in Ethiopia.

-Stake holders in Ethiopian mining regulation include Ministry of Mines, Geological Survey of Ethiopia, Environmental Protection Authority and regional mining agencies.
+Stakeholders in Ethiopian mining regulation include Ministry of Mines and Petroleum, Geological Survey of Ethiopia, Environmental Protection Authority and regional mining agencies.

 The country’s mining laws constitute the following particular proclamations:

 |Mining Operations Proclamation No. 678/2010, as amended in 816/2013||DOWNLOAD|

 |Federal Income Tax Proclamation No. 979/2016||DOWNLOAD|

 |Council of Ministers Federal Income Tax Regulation No. 410/2017||DOWNLOAD|

 - The Mining Operations Proclamation governs all mining and related activities in the country.
 Mineral resources of the country are the property of the State and the People.
 The government, custodian of mineral resources, act through the licensing authority to control and administer mineral resources.

 - Mining activities are open for private investment and the mining law provides for legal safeguards for tenure security.